Unveiling causal activity of complex networks

-$N(i)$ refers to the set of all postsynaptic neurons $j$ of neuron $i$, and $W_{ij}(t)=[t+d_{ij}-\Delta_{ij},t+d_{ij}+\Delta_{ij}]$ is a predetermined dynamical {\bf acceptance window}: if a postsynaptic neuron $j$ is active within the acceptance window, then a causal link is inferred (see fig. \ref{Fig1}B).
+$N(i)$ refers to the set of all target neurons $j$ of neuron $i$, and $W_{ij}(t)=[t+d_{ij}-\Delta_{ij},t+d_{ij}+\Delta_{ij}]$ is a predetermined dynamical {\bf acceptance window}: if a target neuron $j$ is active within the acceptance window, then a causal link between the activation events is inferred (see fig. \ref{Fig1}B).
 The lower bound of the acceptance window is adjusted such that it is greater than $t$.
 We write the set of distinct events in $X$ as $A(X)\subseteq A$.